Bokeh Diffusion: Defocus Blur Control in Text-to-Image Diffusion Models: Experiments

-\mypar{Generated image editing.} Our framework accommodates two usage scenarios: \emph{(i)} Unbounded bokeh generation, where a user can directly sample an image at the desired blur level (see supplementary Fig.~\ref{fig:unbound}). \emph{(ii)} Grounded bokeh generation, where a pivot image is chosen to anchor the scene whose bokeh the user wants to adjust.
-Since we randomly pick a pivot in each contrastive batch during training, the model learns to either add or remove blur relative to that pivot.
-Consequently, at inference time we can choose any pivot image with a given bokeh level and request a new target level.
-Figure~\ref{fig:editing} demonstrates how using either a sharper or blurrier pivot yields results matching the requested bokeh parameter without changing contents.

-\mypar{Real image editing.} We also support editing real photographs by first inverting them via a diffusion inversion procedure, then simultaneously denoising two latents: one to reconstruct the original image (used as pivot) and one to apply a new bokeh setting.
-Lower classifier-free guidance scale helps preserve details, while increasing the weight of the bokeh conditioning ensures a strong defocus effect.
-Figure~\ref{fig:editing} shows how our approach natively adds or reduces blur in a real photo with minimal artifacts.
+Our framework accommodates two usage scenarios: \emph{(i)} Unbounded bokeh generation, where a user can directly sample an image at the desired blur level using the conventional self-attention mechanism. \emph{(ii)} Grounded bokeh generation, where a pivot image is chosen to anchor the scene whose bokeh the user wants to adjust.
+Since we randomly pick a pivot in each contrastive batch during training, the grounded self-attention module in our model learns to either add or remove blur relative to that pivot.
+Consequently, at inference time we can choose any pivot image with a given bokeh level and request a new target level. \figref{editing} demonstrates how using either a sharper or blurrier pivot yields results matching the requested bokeh parameter without changing its contents.
+Additionally, we also support editing real images by first inverting them via a diffusion inversion procedure~\cite{songDenoisingDiffusionImplicit2020}, then simultaneously denoising two latents: one to reconstruct the original image (used as pivot) and one to apply a new bokeh setting. \figref{inversion} shows how our approach can natively add or reduce blur in a real image with minimal artifacts through inversion.